Let’s see if other tools on the page can verify the errors and where they’re coming from.

 In the panel, you can see that the span for

-get-store-data has the log message we were just viewing, as well as the error codes we saw in Tags with Errors table in the previous step.
+get-store-data has the log message we were just viewing, as well as the error codes we saw in Attributes with Errors table in the previous step.
 We now have the data we need to validate that the

 get-store-data operation on the